wlaur/encomp/README.md

 Documentation at <https://encomp.readthedocs.io/en/latest/>

-`encomp` is tested on Windows and Linux, with Python versions 3.10 and 3.11.
+`encomp` is tested on Windows and Linux, with Python 3.11.

 ## Features